 What Are Call Data Records (CDRs) and How Can They Help Your Business?

 As technology advances, so does the opportunity for businesses to modernize their communications infrastructure.
 Session initiation protocol (SIP) trunking is one such upgrade.
 It allows services like chat, voice, or video calls across the internet via consolidated branches or channels that serve as virtual phone lines.
-It provides a host of benefits to the company, including storing and accessing each call data record.
+It provides a host of benefits to the company, including advanced data collection methods for storing and accessing each call data record.

 Referred to as call detail records, or call logs, this documentation is a valuable source of data.
 The information recorded can be used in a variety of ways, from tracking usage to monitoring performance and even detecting fraud.
 This and many other valuable productivity-enhancing and cost-saving advantages are made possible by SIP.
 Cloud SIP trunking consolidates communications between branches, locations, or departments without carrier fees or additional hardware while providing critical facts about each call.